Top Turbine Makers to Spend $2.6bln on R&D

 “There’s strong interest from western OEMs in India as domestic OEMs face challenges.
 Most OEMs are expected to migrate to the 3.0MW configuration with 145-155m rotors within the next 12 months.

 “Scandinavian markets have been early adopters of the latest generation wind turbine technologies.
-Within the region, Finland was the first country to test the latest generation technologies from Vestas, Nordex and Enercon.
+Within the region, Finland was the first country to test the latest generation technologies from Vestas, Nordex (NDX1.HA) and Enercon.
 We expect corporate PPA market development to accelerate the adoption of such technology,” said Barla.